-Thank you for visiting Democracy Chronicles!
-We are your source for news on the all important effort to establish and strengthen democracy across the globe.
-Our international team of over twenty authors are your gateway into the raging struggle for free and fair elections on every continent with a focus on election reform in the United States.
+Welcome to the about Democracy Chronicles page!
+As a New York Times Media Partner, DC is dedicated to the all important effort to establish and strengthen democracy across the globe.
+Our international team of over 100 independent authors are your gateway into the raging struggle for free and fair elections on every continent with a focus on election reform in the United States.
+See our Facebook Page and also follow us on Twitter @demchron

-We are committed to the election process as the only viable form of government in the modern world and are advocates for the establishing democracy in all countries immediately and without exception.
-In other words, we aim to be exactly the type of website that is banned in dictatorships – and we are proud of this fact.
+This website is committed to the election process as the only viable form of government for the modern world.
+Democracy should be established in all countries immediately and without exception.
+Where democracy exists it should be made stronger.
+We are exactly the type of website that is banned in dictatorships – and we are proud of this fact.

 Democracy Chronicles is the product of a network of democracy activists and we are actively looking for creative new contributors to join our team.
 If you or someone you know is interested in contributing there is no better time than the present.
 We are expanding and we want to hear from people from all kind of backgrounds and perspectives.
-Republican or Democrat, in Brooklyn or Bangladesh, we are looking for people who want to get their hands dirty and join the democracy fight.
-Contact us to get started today.
+From the Left or the Right, in Brooklyn or Bangladesh, we are looking for people who want to get their hands dirty and join the democracy fight.
+Just contact us today to get started.

 Special Democracy Chronicles Thanks to…